-The percentage of male students aged 15 to 16 years in Latvia who drank alcohol in the preceding month was greatest for those whose mothers had lower level of educational attainment and least for those whose mothers had tertiary education.
-There was little difference for female students by level of maternal educational attainment in Latvia.
+In Lithuania, the percentage of male students aged 15 to 16 years who drank alcohol in the preceding month increased with level of maternal educational attainment.
+Among female students, the percentage differed little by level of maternal educational attainment.

 Percentage of 15 and 16 year old students who drank alcohol in the last month by level of maternal educational attainment and sex, 2011